-Foreign Bodies in the Ear, Nose, and Airway
+Foreign Bodies in the Ear, Nose, and Throat

 Foreign bodies in the ear

-Foreign bodies can either be in the ear lobe or in the ear canal.
-Objects usually found in the ear lobe are earrings, either stuck in the lobe from infection or placed too deep during insertion.
-Foreign bodies in the ear canal can be anything a child can push into his/her ear.
+Foreign bodies in the ear canal can be anything a child can push into his or her ear.
 Some of the items that are commonly found in the ear canal include the following:

 Pieces of crayon

-Some objects placed in the ear may not cause symptoms, while other objects, such as food and insects, may cause pain in the ear, redness, or drainage.
+Some objects placed in the ear may not cause symptoms.
+Other objects, such as food and insects, may cause pain in the ear, redness, or drainage.
 Hearing may be affected if the object is blocking the ear canal.

-The treatment for foreign bodies in the ear is prompt removal of the object by your child's physician.
-The following are some of the techniques that may be used by your child's physician to remove the object from the ear canal:
+The treatment for foreign bodies in the ear is prompt removal of the object by your child's healthcare provider.
+The following are some of the techniques that may be used by your child's healthcare provider to remove the object from the ear canal:

 Instruments may be inserted in the ear